Optimal-power Configurations for Hover Solutions in Mono-spinners: MATHEMATICAL MODELING

 Lastly, the effects of location and orientation of the propeller are incorporated into equations.
-By considering all of these effects, the complete mathematical model is derived.
-At the end, by selecting appropriate values for the parameters of the system (e.g., tilting angle of the rotor, distance of the propeller from COM of the vehicle and etc.), mathematical model for some specific configurations (e.g., co-axial helicopter and monospinner) can be obtained.
+The mathematical model is derived considering all of the above-mentioned effects.
+It is shown that by selecting appropriate values for the parameters of the system (e.g., tilting angle of the rotor, distance of the propeller from COM of the vehicle and etc.), mathematical model for some specific configurations (e.g., co-axial helicopter and monospinner) can be obtained.